chongpang/Propertymap/README.md

 Propertymap
 ===========

-Android app using google map

-Just for demo.
+This demo using Android Studio, and the purpose is demostrating how to use google map api v2.